 If all goes well, the Google Home app will search for your speaker and attempt to connect to it, as shown in the next screen.

-When a Bluetooth connection is made successfully, the Google Home app then plays a short chord sound on the Max that it connected to, and it then displays the following screen.
+When you make a Bluetooth connection successfully, the Google Home app then plays a short chord sound on the Max that it connected to, and it then displays the following screen.

 The app then asks you where you’re placing this device in your home.
 Here you have numerous pre-defined choices, as well as the option to “write in” your own location name choice.
 In this demo however, we’re going simple, and specifying “Office” as our speaker location, as shown in the following screens.